K-Sikora/dynamic-book-table/README.md

 yarn dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-(Because of generateStaticParams, overall build time might take longer and dev server might be slower)
+(Because of SSG, overall build time might take longer and dev server might be slower)

 Or you can create a build to generate static routes: